 Research

 I'm interested in machine learning, algorithmic fairness, and strategic and game theoretic aspects of machine learning.
 More specifically, I have worked on fair clustering, redistricting/gerrymandering, and game-theoretic/strategic issues in multi-armed bandits.
-Recently, I've been working on applying large language models in game-theoretic settings as well as studying their social impacts.
+Recently, I've been working on the applications of large language models in game-theoretic settings as well as studying their social impacts.

 *(α,β) denotes alphabetical ordering.